ernstlab/csrep/README.md

 Hello!
-Welcome to CSREP- a method that probabilistically estimates the chromatin state annotation for a group of related samples ( <a href="https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac722/6808617">Manuscript</a>).
+Welcome to CSREP- a method that probabilistically estimates the chromatin state annotation for a group of related samples.
 A direct application of CSREP is to calculate the differential chromatin state mappings between two groups with multiple samples.

+The CSREP method is described in:

+Vu H, Koch Z, Fiziev P, Ernst J. <a href="https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac722/6808617">A framework for group-wise summarization and comparison of chromatin state annotations</a>.
+Bioinformatics, advanced online publication.

 # Data Availability
 ## CSREP scores for cell groups from ROADMAP